sandtrick/simple_solver/README.md

 that makes the dimensions uniform and solves for the dependent variable.

-The team will be using SymPy to facilitate equation solving.

-#### Idea 1: Process Breakdown

-1. Build equation dictionary
-2. Feed dictionary to Function or class
-  1. uniform dimensions
-  2. make equation
-  3. solve for desired variable
-  4. convert variable value to desire units
-  5. output requested-variable's magnitude and dimension
-3. ???

-#### Idea 2: variable class (branch varclass)
+##### Approach 2: Element class (branch varclass)

-unlike idea 1 where the dimension changing is handled by the equation class, each equation dictionary will contain values that are variable objects. it will look something like
+Unlike Approach 1 where the dimension changing is handled by the equation class, each equation dictionary will contain values that are Element objects. it will look something like

-eq_dict = {str(sym1): var1, str(sym2): var2, etc...}
+eq_dict = {str(sym1): ele1, str(sym2): ele2, etc...}

-The variable objects will contain a symbol for sympy manipulations, a value to be substituted, and a dimension that when modified adds a multiplier to the value to keep it consistent
+The element objects will contain a symbol for sympy manipulations, a value to be substituted, and a dimension that when modified adds a multiplier to the value to keep it consistent

-this may be better than idea 1 because it allows for the variable class objects to be manipulated in other types of tools. by containing the dimensional consistency functions to a varclass the equation class will not need to contain the large amount of code needed to identify a variable's base dimension.
-The base dimension can be contained in the subclass of any variable class.
+this may be better than Approach 1 because it allows for the element class objects to be manipulated in other types of tools. by containing the dimensional consistency functions to an element the equation class will not need to contain the large amount of code needed to identify a variable's base dimension.
+The base dimension can be contained in the subclass of any element class.

+##### Super: Element(object)
+The Element superclass will contain a symbol, a value.
+It will it also contain all of the conversion dictionaries.
+Derived units (e.g.  N/m) will be inserted into the class as they are needed.
+The inclusion of this class will make

+##### Sub: [dim]  (e.g. Length(Element), Density(Element))
+The [dim] subclasses will contain

 ### Questions to Answer

-Can a class be __init__ with a function?
+* Can a dictionary be passed to a function?
-Can "   "     "    "      "  a dictionary?
+* Can a dictionary be passed to a class?
+> yes.
+* Can a SymPy Eq() be passed to a class?
+> yes.
-Should there be a module with "completed" objects (equations)?
+* Should there be a module with "completed" objects (equations)?
+> This would be nice.
+A module of equation objects would relieve
+> the need to create them every time.
+It would also prove useful
+> in an off-line app.
+* What is NumPy and would it provide any tools to simplify this project?
+If so, how?
+* If a file is moved with "git mv" in one branch does git have any conflicts if that branch is then merged with the master?

 ### Thoughts

-It would be nice to have each equation as in instance of a class (object).
+* It would be nice to have each equation as in instance of a class (object).
 Then each object can be cataloged for future use.
+* I need to learn how to create and use my own modules